dm4rnde/tutlearnnodejspart3fe/README.md

 Source code for tutorial https://dm4rnde.com/frend-ex1.

-Having architected the back end components (mongodb; RESTful interface), this tutorial attempted to complete all by by adding final, the front end, component to our web app.
+Having architected the back end components (mongodb; RESTful interface), this tutorial attempted to complete all by adding final component - the front end - to our web app.

 ## Instructions of use: